dziadeusz/dziadeusz.github.io/_posts/2017-11-11-prevent-n+1-from-creeping-in.md

 title: How to prevent the infamous N+1 problem using Spring Boot integration testing, Spock and a DataSource proxy
 ---

-*In this blog post I'll present  a way of writting integration tests to prevent the infamous N+1 problem from silently creeping into your project, when someone changes the underlying query and transactional configuration of your service layer.*
+*In this post I'll present  a way of writting integration tests to prevent the infamous N+1 problem from silently creeping into your project, when someone changes the underlying query and transactional configuration of your service layer.*

 ## Introduction
 This post has been inpired by [a post by Vlad Mihalcea, Java Champion](https://vladmihalcea.com/2014/02/01/how-to-detect-the-n-plus-one-query-problem-during-testing/) and his [excellent book High-Performance Java Persistence](https://www.amazon.com/High-Performance-Java-Persistence-Vlad-Mihalcea/dp/973022823X/ref=sr_1_1?ie=UTF8&qid=1512246851&sr=8-1&keywords=high+performance+java+persistence).
 I aim to adapt the idea to an application written with Spring Boot and Spring Data and tested in groovy by using Spock.
 I also use the [ttddyy datasource-assert](https://github.com/ttddyy/datasource-assert) which builds upon [ttddyy datasource-proxy](https://github.com/ttddyy/datasource-proxy).
 I use the [Lombok](https://projectlombok.org/) library to reduce unnecessary biolerplate code.
 The import statements have been omitted for breviety.